lokearm/armchar-swish/docs/CLI using JSON.md

     + Virtues and flaws add implied traits
         + `inferTraits :: CharacterState -> [ProtoTrait] -> [ProtoTrait]`
         + This handles affinities and puissant
-        + Alternative approaces
-		    + ProtoTrait may be amended
-		        + affinity
-		        + `computeAdvancement :: CharacterState -> ProtoTrait -> ProtoTrait`
-		    + Trait may be amended
-		        + bonusScore
     + Advance trait $\to$  `advance`
 + Validation
 	+ note that validation must be based on the augmented advancements